 An organised company inspires confidence in its products.
-This was enhanced when we applied for ISO 9001 (quality assurance), ISO 22000 (food safety) and ISO 14001 (environmental management).
+This was enhanced when we applied for ISO 13485 (quality assurance) and ISO 14001 (environmental management).
 We passed them all in a few days because most of the documents required for the process were already in place.
 I have always feared that one day I would be struck down by lightning and have no legacy to leave my daughter.
 However, with good working practices and a solid structure in place, I know that FORZA could survive me should it need to, which now gives the company value.

 You often hear the term in football that “no player is bigger than the club”.
 This is also true at FORZA where everyone knows their job and what they have to do each day.
 With these processes in place we are now able to grow, measure that growth and make sure that we do not grow too fast.
 The team know what is expected of them and when, making FORZA a better place to work for all and allowing them to build relationships that will go on and on…